wongpeiting/wtf_flat_alert_system/README.md

 # The WTF flat alert system 🤯
 ## A live tracker of Singapore’s public housing flats whose resale price patterns raise an unmistakable “...wait, what?”

 Some Housing Board (HDB) flats in Singapore sell high.
 Some sell really high.
 And then there are the ones that make property analysts inhale sharply through their teeth.
-This auto-updating project is built to spotlight those outlier flats the moment they appear.
+This auto-updating project is built to spotlight the outlier flats in the past month the moment they appear.

 The WTF Flat Alert System scans every new resale transaction and flags the units that blow past neighbourhood norms, historical trends, and common sense.
-Think of it as a seismograph for property weirdness.
+Think of it as a seismograph for weirdness in the city-state's housing market.

 ---